-Azealia Banks Roasts “Wild’N Out” For “Making Her Cry,” Nick Cannon Responds
+Azealia Banks Roasts ‘Wild’N Out’ For ‘Making Her Cry,’ Nick Cannon Responds

 He closed out his post by mocking her mental illness and telling her that he was, in fact, “praying for her speedy recovery.”

 Now, certainly, neither Nick Cannon nor anyone else should make fun of someone with a mental illness.
-However, as Cannon has made clear, Azealia Banks is someone who is nothing if not a provocateur, and sometimes, she gets a bite-back.
+However, as Cannon has made clear, Azealia Banks is someone who is nothing if not a provocateur, and sometimes, she gets a bite back.